 - ½ cup Dulce De Leche

 - Lower the speed setting to low and slowly spoon the flour, cornstarch, and salt into the butter+sugar mixture.
 Mix until it forms a soft dough.
-Do not over-mix.
+Tip — You want the cookie texture to be light and crisp, therefore, do not over-mix the dough.

 - Transfer the cookie dough to a bowl.
 Cover with plastic wrap and refrigerate it for 20-30 minutes.

-- Use your thumb or the end of a spoon to make an indent in the thumbprint cookies.
+- Use the back of a spoon or a tart tamper to make an indent in each thumbprint cookie.
 Gently press the center of the cookie down to make an indentation.

-- Spoon the topping into a pastry bag.
-Cut open the pastry bag at the end and fill each cookie indent with the topping.
+- Spoon the Dulce De Leche topping into a pastry bag.
+Use scissors to snip a small corner off the pastry bag at the end.
+Fill each cookie indent with about ½ teaspoon of topping.
 Serve and enjoy!!

 Frequently Asked QuestionsCan I store these dulce de Leche cookies?
 Yes, sure, you can.
 Once baked to perfection, cool the cookies perfectly, transfer them to an airtight container, and store them on the counter.
 You don’t have to refrigerate the cookies.
 They stay fresh for up to 5 days.
 Since they are filled with a filling, I don’t recommend stacking the thumbprint cookies.
 How do I keep my Thumbprint cookies from cracking?
 To prevent your Thumbprint cookies from cracking, please consider the following –

 - Make sure the dough is soft, like modeling clay (after refrigeration).